Murarpalayam

 It is near the Manimuthar River.

 There is a Famous Mineral water company's and Country Chicken Poultry Farm, is in Murarbad, Paramanatham Road.

 Friday Market on every Friday is very popular in Murarbadu.
-Farmers from surrounding villages come here with fresh fruits, vegetables, and poultry to sell.
+Farmers from surrounding villages come here with fresh fruits, vegetables, and poultry to sell..

-The main important one surrounding village lot of students higher studying coming to Murarabadu GHSC only because of Good Experienced Staffs teacher working here and extra curriculum activities of sports first important given this school Head Master.
+One of the most important factors of this village is Murarabadu GHSC (Government Higher Secondary School).
+Here, many students come from nearby villages just because of the highly experienced, excellent and wonderful teachers and a headmaster who strongly prioritizes sports and extracurricular activities.